Garage door: Life of torsion spring

-Garage door manufacturers typically produce garage doors fitted with torsion springs that provide a minimum of 10,000 to 15,000 cycles and are guaranteed for three to seven years.
+Garage door manufacturers typically produce doors fitted with torsion springs that provide a minimum of 10,000 to 15,000 cycles and are guaranteed for three to seven years.
 One cycle is a single opening and closing sequence.
-Most manufacturers offer a 30,000 cycle spring.
-However, it is important to remember that if the weight of the garage door is increased by adding glass, additional insulation, or even several coats of paint, the life of the torsion spring may be greatly reduced.
+Most manufacturers offer a 30,000-cycle spring.
+However, it is essential to remember that if the garage door's weight is increased by adding glass, additional insulation, or even several coats of paint, the torsion spring's life may be significantly reduced.
 Additionally, springs in highly humid environments, such as coastal regions tend to have a significantly shorter cycle life, due to the corrosive cracking.

 Other factors like poor garage door maintenance, loose tracks, or components shorten torsion spring life.
 Owners are advised to avoid applying grease to garage door tracks because that makes the wheels "skate" in the track instead of turning on their bearings.
 Only bearings, hinges, and spring wire require lubricant.

 Extension spring lift mechanism

 An extension spring counterbalance system consists of a pair of stretched springs running parallel to the horizontal tracks.
 The springs lift the door through a system of pulleys and counterbalance cables running from the bottom corner brackets through the pulleys.
 When the door is raised, the springs contract, thus lifting the door as the tension is released.
-Typically these springs are made of 11 gauge (3 mm) galvanized steel, and the lengths of these springs are based on the height of the garage door in question.
+Typically, these springs are made of 11 gauge (3 mm) galvanized steel, and the lengths of these springs are based on the height of the garage door in question.
 Their lifting weight capacity can best be identified by the color that is painted on the ends of the springs.

 Maintenance

-Maintenance of garage door is described in the manufacturer's instructions and consists of periodic checks for correct operation, visual inspection of parts, and lubrication.
+Maintenance of garage doors is described in the manufacturer's instructions and consists of periodic checks for correct operation, visual inspection of parts, and lubrication.

 Safety

-Garage doors can cause injury and property damage (including expensive damage to the door itself) in several different ways.
-The most common causes of injury from garage door systems include falling doors, pinch points, improperly adjusted opener force settings and safety eyes, attempts at do-it-yourself repair without the proper knowledge or tools, and uncontrolled release of spring tension (on torsion spring systems).
+Garage doors can cause injury and property damage (including expensive damage to the door itself) in several ways.
+The most common causes of injury from garage door systems include falling doors, pinch points, improperly adjusted opener force settings, and safety eyes, attempts at do-it-yourself repair without the proper knowledge or tools, and uncontrolled release of spring tension (on torsion spring systems).

-A garage door with a broken spring, or the wrong strength spring, can fall.
+A garage door with a broken spring or the wrong strength can fall.
 Because the effective mass of the door increases as the garage door sections transfer from the horizontal to vertical door tracks, a falling garage door accelerates rapidly.
-A free-falling garage door can cause serious injury or death.
+A free-falling garage door can cause severe injury or death.

-The sections and rollers on garage doors represent a major pinch hazard.
+The sections and rollers on garage doors represent a significant pinch hazard.
 Children should never be allowed near a moving garage door for this reason.
-On manually operated garage doors, handles should be installed vertically, to promote "vertical orientation of the hand".
+On manually operated garage doors, handles should be installed vertically to promote "vertical orientation of the hand".